GrowPath’s Cybersecurity Diagnostic and Roundup – 22 Questions For Diagnosing Your Firm

 - Do your employees receive hands-on, regular, and mandatory security training in law firm cybersecurity best practices?

-- Do you know what security measures your service providers are taking?
+- Are you aware of what security measures your service providers are taking?

 - Do you know the security procedures of third-party vendors that can access your sensitive information?

-- Do executives in your organization adhere to the same security policies and procedures as other employees and staff?
+- Do executives in your organization follow the same security policies and procedures as other employees and staff?

 - Have all of your employees signed a non-disclosure agreement?

-- Do your employees know what reporting procedure to follow if they detect a security threat?
+- Do your employees know what reporting procedure to follow if they see a security threat?

 - Does anybody who doesn’t need access to your system nevertheless have access to your system?